 The museum was designed to celebrate the great artist’s legacy.
 It’s a visual, and somewhat romanticized, biography of his life.
 If you’re a Michelangelo fan, Casa Buonarroti is a must visit attraction in Florence.

-Casa Buonarroti has two of Michelangelo's earliest known works of sculpture.
-It houses Michelangelo's majestic wooden model for the facade of the Basilica of San Lorenzo.
-To top that, this tiny museum has the world's second most important collection of Michelangelo drawings.
+Casa Buonarroti has some real masterpieces.
+It has two of Michelangelo’s earliest known works of sculpture.
+It houses Michelangelo’s majestic wooden model for the facade of the Basilica of San Lorenzo.
+To top that, this tiny museum has the world’s second most important collection of Michelangelo drawings.

 The Artist Michelangelo